cloudflare/privacy-gateway-relay/README.md

-# Oblivious HTTP (OHTTP) Relay
+# Privacy Gateway Relay

-This Cloudflare Worker implements a simple [Oblivious HTTP](https://datatracker.ietf.org/doc/draft-ietf-ohai-ohttp/) relay.
+This Cloudflare Worker implements an [Oblivious HTTP](https://datatracker.ietf.org/doc/draft-ietf-ohai-ohttp/) relay.
 Usage of this relay adheres to the HTTP usage described [in the draft specification](https://datatracker.ietf.org/doc/html/draft-ietf-ohai-ohttp-01#section-6).
 The functionality here is subject to change.

 ## Configuration